Volume 70, Number 5, June 2005

 Field-enhanced critical parameters in magnetically nanostructured superconductors

 Departement Fysica, Universiteit Antwerpen (Campus Middelheim) Groenenborgerlaan 171, B-2020 Antwerpen, Belgium

 Within the phenomenological Ginzburg-Landau theory, we demonstrate the enhancement of superconductivity in a superconducting film, when nanostructured by a lattice of magnetic particles.
 Arrays of out-of-plane magnetized dots (MDs) extend the critical magnetic field and critical current the sample can sustain, due to the interaction of the vortex-antivortex pairs and surrounding supercurrents induced by the dots and the external flux lines.
-Depending on the stability of the vortex-antivortex lattice, a peak in the Hext-T boundary is found for applied integer and rational matching fields, which agrees with recent experiments (LANGE M. et al. , Phys.
+Depending on the stability of the vortex-antivortex lattice, a peak in the Hext-T boundary is found for applied integer and rational matching fields, which agrees with recent experiments (Lange M. et al. , Phys.
 Rev. Lett., 90 (2003) 197006).
-Due to compensation of MDs- and Hext-induced currents, we predict the field-shifted jc-Hext characteristics, as was actually realized in previous experiment but not commented on (MORGAN D. J. AND KETTERSON J. B., Phys.
+Due to compensation of MDs- and Hext-induced currents, we predict the field-shifted jc-Hext characteristics, as was actually realized in previous experiment but not commented on (Morgan D. J. and Ketterson J. B., Phys.
 Rev. Lett., 80 (1998) 3614).

-© EDP Sciences 2005
+© EDP Sciences, 2005

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.